Skip to main content

 Scope and Content

-This small collection of 47 images are all contact prints, made using the high-quality platinotype (platinum) process, which results in very "expressive" images due to its long tonal range.
-These prints represent his simplest and most direct portrait photographs of Indians visiting Washington in full ceremonial costume, sometimes borrowed.
+This small collection of 47 images consists entirely of contact prints made using the high-quality platinotype (platinum) process, which results in very "expressive" images due to its long tonal range.
+These prints represent his simplest and most direct portrait photographs of Native Americans visiting Washington in full ceremonial regalia (sometimes borrowed).

 Dates